StrangeVlad/Sorting-Algorithm-Comparison-Project/README.md

 # Note

-**Report PDF file is inside the report folder**
+**You can statrt directly the test using Live Server Vscode Extension** **Report PDF file is inside the report folder**
-**if the website took too long to load try to modify the array in the main.js file from 100000 to 15000 or the opposite **
+**if the website took too long to load try to modify the array in the main.js file from 100000 to 15000 or the opposite**

 ## Overview